iszczesniak/cpp/templates/index.md

 # Introduction

 Generic programming in C++ is supported by templates.

+# Performance

+# Templates

 There can be templates of:

 * functions,
 * classes,